SINDHUK2003/Myntra/README.md

 ### SQL

 Structured Query Language (SQL) is employed for managing the database of the Myntra app.
-SQL is a standard language for interacting with relational databases, and it offers a powerful and efficient way to handle data.
+SQL is a standard language for interacting with relational databases and it offers a powerful and efficient way to handle data.
 The backend uses SQL queries to perform operations such as data retrieval, insertion, and modification.

 ## Installation Procedure